-The 1919 building on Kern Street with massive skylights and a place in Fresno’s heart will reopen as a bar and banquet hall.
+The 1919 building on Kern Street with massive skylights and a place in Fresno’s heart reopens Monday as a restaurant, bar and banquet hall.

 The owners of the building plan to run the business this time.
-The bar will be open for happy hour and light dinners.
-The main dining area can be rented for special events like wedding receptions, said Stephanie Stine, who co-owns the building.
+The restaurant and bar will be open for lunch and dinner weekdays: Mondays, 11 a.m. to 2 p.m.; Tuesdays-Fridays 11 a.m. to 10 p.m.
+The dining area can be rented for special events like wedding receptions, said Stephanie Stine, who co-owns the building.

 “We were just deciding whether we were going to sell it or keep it, and we just decided we were going to open it ourselves,” Stine said.

-They haven’t finalized a menu yet, but have hired a restaurant manager with more than 15 years experience.
+They hired a restaurant manager with more than 15 years experience.

 The Downtown Club has been home to a revolving door of businesses in recent years.
 It was last open as The Republican restaurant, which shut down last summer.
 Before that it was another restaurant using the Downtown Club name.